Medical anthropology: Fields

 Other subjects that have become central to the medical anthropology worldwide are violence and social suffering as well as other issues that involve physical and psychological harm and suffering that are not a result of illness.
 On the other hand, there are fields that intersect with medical anthropology in terms of research methodology and theoretical production, such as cultural psychiatry and transcultural psychiatry or ethnopsychiatry.

 Training

 All medical anthropologists are trained in anthropology as their main discipline.
 Many come from the health professions such as medicine or nursing, whereas others come from the other backgrounds such as psychology, social work, social education or sociology.
 Cultural and transcultural psychiatrists are trained as anthropologists and, naturally, psychiatric clinicians.
 Training in medical anthropology is normally acquired at a master's (M.A. or M.Sc.) and doctoral level.
-A fairly comprehensive account of different postgraduate training courses in different countries can be found on the website of the Society of Medical Anthropology of the American Anthropological Association.
+An account of postgraduate training courses in different countries can be found on the website of the Society of Medical Anthropology of the American Anthropological Association.